Successful (Sales) People Develop Great Habits

 Which we schedule in the office (this is distracting),

-[For anyone who has every worked for me — yes — I know I did this too — laughing emoji]
+[For anyone who has ever worked for me — yes — I know I did this too — 😄]

 And did we get the results from that day?

-Whilst perhaps we saw a spike in pipeline — which we may attribute to the incentives and prizes.
+Whilst perhaps we saw a spike in pipeline, this may only have been attributed to the incentives and prizes and not a real reflection of motivation.

 Gallup did a study- published in HBR which states that employees are rarely motivated (and certainly never long term) by financial incentives.
 Demonstrable and consistent progress coupled with appreciation and recognition is more of a motivator.